ipea/utilsIPEA/README.md

 After adding the new code and [**tests**](http://r-pkgs.had.co.nz/tests.html#test-tests) commit the changes to the git repository and check on [travis](https://travis-ci.org/ipea/utilsIPEA) if it has been build correctly.

 Now, the code is ready to be incorporated to master branch.
-To do so, a [pull request](https://help.github.com/articles/about-pull-requests/) has to be made to branch master.
+To do so, a [pull request](https://help.github.com/articles/about-pull-requests/) has to be made to branch dev.
+The branch dev contains all code that is not released on CRAN.